ppone/docs/guides/subscription-billing.md

 [![Edit Subscription with Prorations](../img/edit-a-subscription.png)](../img/edit-a-subscription.png)

-This allows you to change the quantity, add additional add-on items, add a discount, or an additional subscription.
+This allows you to change the quantity, add additional addon items, add a discount, or an additional subscription.

 ### Changing the Billing Date